Intern

-Interns are expected to work for a minimum of 4.5 months (a semester) and at least one full day a week.
-Interning at Community Boards is non-paying.
-We welcome interns of all backgrounds.
-We look forward to hearing from you!
+Ideally, interns are requested to work for a minimum of 4 months (a semester) and at least one full day (10 am-5 pm) per week.
+Special arrangements can be made for half-days of 10 am-1:30 pm or 1:30 pm-5 pm.
+Internships at Community Boards are non-paying.
+We welcome and encourage interns of all backgrounds.

 Qualifications